Extensive excavations in Wadi Halfa, in Sudan,1 lead to the discovery of what is arguably the oldest

-Not much burial goods were found except for some water mollusk
+Not many burial goods were found except for some water mollusk

 shells from Khartoum, some ostrich feathers (for head decoration),

 and other few toilet ornaments.
-At Kadero and el Ghaba, large cemeteries
+In Kadero and el Ghaba, large cemeteries

-Dating to the Neolithic period, at el Ghaba, considerable amounts
+Dating to the Neolithic period, in el Ghaba, considerable amounts

 of circular or sub-circular pits (diameters varying from 120cm to

 160cm) were found.
-There, bodies were adorned with personal commodities
+There, the bodies were adorned with personal commodities

-like bracelets and necklaces and lip-plugs, stone and bone tools,
+like bracelets and necklaces, lip-plugs, stone and bone tools,

 pottery, ostrich feathers, and water mollusc shells.
 Clothes made